SysKitTeam/docs-point/access-management/check-access-for-specific-user.md

 ### Remove Access

 There are several ways to remove access for a user through the report:
-  * **To remove all access the User has**, **select the User's name (1)**.
+  * **To remove all access the User has**, **select the user's name (1)**.
      * On the right side of the screen, the option to **Remove Access (2)** will show.
        * After clicking the Remove Access action, a **pop-up will appear**, providing more details on what the action will entail and prompting you to confirm by typing **REMOVE** in the space available.
        * Clicking the **Remove(3)** button will finalize the action.
-    * This can also be completed for a single resource by clicking the option to expand, located next to the User's name, and selecting the specific resource.
+    * This can also be completed for a single resource by clicking the option to expand, located next to the user's name, and selecting the specific resource.

 ![User Access - Remove Access action](../.gitbook/assets/check-access-for-specific-user_remove-access.png)